Technology Cost Management Isn’t New

 Technology Has Become Cost‑Critical Enough to Require Real Costing Discipline

 For years, technology spending was treated as a single accounting line alongside other back‑office functions like HR and Finance.
 But as organizations modernized, digitized, and distributed their operations, technology became more essential, more complex, and more expensive.
-Meaning the single SG&A line could no longer provide the clarity leaders needed.
+Which meant the single SG&A line could no longer provide the clarity leaders needed.

-The work practitioners do today — building defensible models, allocating shared services, understanding consumption, and explaining cost drivers — is the same work other industries have done for decades.
+The work practitioners do today: building defensible models, allocating shared services, understanding consumption, and explaining cost drivers, is the same work other industries have done for decades.
 The terminology is different, but the underlying methods, concepts, and craft are the same.

-This is fantastic news!
+This is fantastic news for practitioners!

 ¹ For a clear, open‑license explanation of Activity‑Based Costing, see the “Establishing an Activity‑Based Costing System” section in OpenStax, Principles of Accounting, Volume 2: Managerial Accounting, Section 6.3: “Calculate Activity‑Based Product Costs.”
 Licensed under CC BY 4.0.